 Tapper has been competing for her country for 15 years, and in 2016 she became the first Australian athlete to be selected to compete at a Paralympic Games and an Olympic Games in the same year.
 She is currently ranked fifth in the world.

-Trevor Hirth won the men’s singles Class 6-7 title at the 2017 ITTF Oceania Para Championships, but did not progress past the group stage at the 2018 ITTF Para World Championships.
+Trevor Hirth won the men’s singles Class 6-7 title at the 2017 Oceania Championships, but did not progress past the group stage at the 2018 ITTF World Para-table Tennis Championships.
 There will be plenty of interest in seeing whether the five-time Australian champion can bounce back to defend his regional title at a home event.

-Multi-sport athlete Danni di Toro is the highest ranking Australian woman in classes 1-5, competing in class 4.
-She represented Australia in wheelchair tennis at five Paralympics, medalling at the Sydney 2000 and Athens 2004 Paralympic Games.
+Multi-sport athlete Danni Di Toro is the highest ranking Australian woman in classes 1-5, competing in class 4.
+She represented Australia in wheelchair tennis at five Paralympics, and made her Paralympic debut in Para-table tennis in 2016.

 By Becki Ellsmore, International Paralympic Committee